Suharto: Indonesian National Revolution

-In December 1948, the Dutch launched "Operation Crow", which resulted in the capture of Sukarno and Hatta and the capital Yogyakarta.
+In December 1948, the Dutch launched "Operation Kraai," which resulted in the capture of Sukarno and Hatta and the capital Yogyakarta.
 Suharto was appointed to lead the Wehrkreise III, consisting of two battalions, which waged guerrilla warfare against the Dutch from the hills south of Yogyakarta.
 In dawn raids on 1 March 1949, Suharto's forces and local militia recaptured the city, holding it until noon.
 Suharto's later accounts had him as the lone plotter, although other sources say Sultan Hamengkubuwono IX of Yogyakarta, and the Panglima of the Third Division ordered the attack.
 However, General Abdul Nasution said that Suharto took great care in preparing the "General Offensive" (Indonesian: Serangan Umum).
 Civilians sympathetic to the Republican cause within the city had been galvanised by the show of force which proved that the Dutch had failed to win the guerrilla war.
 Internationally, the United Nations Security Council pressured the Dutch to cease the military offensive and to recommence negotiations, which eventually led to the Dutch withdrawal from the Yogyakarta area in June 1949 and to complete transfer of sovereignty in December 1949.
 Suharto was responsible for the takeover of Yogyakarta city from the withdrawing Dutch in June 1949.

-During the Revolution, Suharto married Siti Hartinah (known as Madam Tien), the daughter of a minor noble in the Mangkunegaran royal house of Solo.
+During the Revolution, Suharto married Siti Hartinah (known as Tien), the daughter of a minor noble in the Mangkunegaran royal house of Solo.
 The arranged marriage was enduring and supportive, lasting until Tien's death in 1996.
-The couple had six children: Siti Hardiyanti Rukmana (Tutut, born 1949), Sigit Harjojudanto (born 1951), Bambang Trihatmodjo (born 1953), Siti Hediati ("Titiek Suharto", born 1959), Hutomo Mandala Putra (Tommy, born 1962), and Siti Hutami Endang Adiningish (Mamiek, born 1964).
-Within the Javanese upper class, it was considered acceptable for the wife to pursue genteel commerce to supplement the family budget, allowing her husband to keep his dignity in his official role.
-The commercial dealings of Tien, her children and grandchildren became extensive and ultimately undermined Suharto's presidency.
+The couple had six children: Siti Hardiyanti Rukmana (Tutut, born 1949), Sigit Harjojudanto (born 1951), Bambang Trihatmodjo (born 1953), Siti Hediati Hariyadi (Titiek, born 1959), Hutomo Mandala Putra (Tommy, born 1962), and Siti Hutami Endang Adiningish (Mamiek, born 1964).
+It was characteristic of a military family’s life that three of their children were born when Suharto was on duty and away from his family.
+Their first child was born when Suharto was fighting in a guerrilla war outside of Yogyakarta.
+He did not see their first daughter for three months after her birth.
+Their second child, a son, was born while Suharto was serving in South Sulawesi.
+Another, their fifth child (and third son), was born when he was leading the Mandala Command for the Liberation of West Irian.